XIAO-Chao/hkbu-big-data-media/homework2/README.md

   　　http://www.carparkhk.com/transaction-records.php?page=1

 ### data:
-  　　the record of transaction about parking place in Hong Kong (area,location,floor,price,time)<br>
+  　　the record of transaction about parking place in Hong Kong (area, location, floor, price, time)<br>
     　(from 2018-01-05 to 2018-03-01)

 ### methods: